- 2 packages (8 ounces each) cream cheese, softened

 - 1 unsliced round loaf (1 pound) sourdough bread

-- In a large bowl, beat cream cheese and mayonnaise.
-Stir in the spinach, cheese, water chestnuts, bacon, onion and seasonings.
+- Preheat oven to 375°.
+Beat cream cheese and mayonnaise until smooth.
+Stir in spinach, water chestnuts, cheese, bacon, green onion, garlic and seasonings.

 Reviews for Baked Spinach Dip Loaf